 - Understanding how to read chemical labels and SDS;

 - Understanding and taking necessary precautions when handling hazardous chemicals; and

 Information and Training

 Employees shall receive information and training on hazardous chemicals in their work area at the time of their initial assignment, whenever a new physical or health hazard the employees have not previously been trained about is introduced into their work area and every three years.
 Information and training may be designed to cover categories of hazards (e.g., flammability, carcinogenicity) or specific chemicals.
-Chemical specific information shall always be available through labels and MSDSs.
+Chemical specific information shall always be available through labels and SDS.
 Environmental Health and Safety shall provide all general hazard communication training.
-This training shall utilize the “Hazard Communication” training booklet generated by Environmental Health and Safety.

 This general training program shall provide an introduction to the following: